| Student Life

 Step Two: Secure an Advisor/Sponsor

-Every club/organization is required to have a faculty/staff member from either the LSC-CyFair campus or the LSC-Fairbanks Center who is willing to dedicate their time to help ensure that the club succeeds and meets all requirements to remain active.
+Every club/organization is required to have at least one (Full-Time) faculty/staff member from either the LSC-CyFair campus, LSC-Cypress Center or the LSC-Fairbanks Center who is willing to dedicate their time to help ensure that the club succeeds and meets all requirements to remain active.

 - Clubs may have more than one advisor/sponsor but must always have one advisor who is Full-Time.